FRRouting/frr/doc/user/bgp.rst

 .. clicmd:: neighbor PEER solo

    This command is used to indicate that routes advertised by the peer should not be reflected back to the peer.
-This command only is only meaningful when there is a single peer defined in the peer-group.

 .. clicmd:: show [ip] bgp peer-group [json]